A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Signal Processing

 With the spherical wave propagation model, the traditional signal processing methods are no longer effective in the analysis of XL-MIMO systems with high accuracy due to near-field communication.
-However, the learning-based methods can capture the inherent characteristic of the channel.
-Hence, the related algorithms, e.g., the learning-based channel estimation, learning-based beamforming, distributed learning, and so on, are proposed for different application scenarios~\cite{zhang2023generative,ni2022integrating}.
+However, the machine learning based methods can capture the inherent characteristics of the channel.
+Hence, the related algorithms, e.g., the machine learning based channel estimation, machine learning based beamforming, distributed learning, and so on, are proposed for different application scenarios~\cite{zhang2023generative,ni2022integrating}.
+The machine learning based channel estimation has been reviewed and motivated in Sec. \ref{MLCE} so that we focus on the machine learning based beamforming and distributed learning in this part.